-The purpose of the Au.D. program is to provide students with the academic and clinical preparation to diagnose and treat the full range of hearing and vestibular disorders across the lifespan.
+The purpose of the full-time Au.D. program is to provide students with the academic and clinical preparation to diagnose and treat the full range of hearing and vestibular disorders across the lifespan.
 Our goal is to prepare audiologists who are qualified to work effectively in a wide variety of clinical settings, including hospitals, clinics, special treatm ent centers, schools, industry, and private practice.
 Graduates of the program must demonstrate acquisition of all knowledge and skills listed in the Standards for the Certificate of Clinical Competence in Audiology (CCC-A).

 Why choose our program:

 Quality education.
 Our program offers diverse academic and clinical

 experiences incorporating student-centered learning opportunities in and out

 Unique clinical experiences.
 We offer high quality, unique clinical

 experiences.
 For example, students will complete clinical rotations in medical

 settings where they will encounter complex hearing and balance cases.
 These include